timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 way: for example, CA3 may expect publication service technical support from CA1 directly.

-## Publication Server as a Service
+## Publication Engine as a Service

-The CA-facing publication engine and public-facing repository services have different requirements on their availability and reachability.
-While the publication engine only needs to be accessed by publishers, the repository content MUST be highly-available to any RP worldwide.
-Depending on the specific setup, this may allow for additional access restrictions in this context: for example, the publication engine can limit access to known publisher source IP addresses or apply rate limits.
+The CA-facing Publication Engine and public-facing repository services have different requirements on their availability and reachability.
+While the Publication Engine only needs to be accessed by publishers, the repository content MUST be highly-available to any RP worldwide.
+Depending on the specific setup, this may allow for additional access restrictions in this context: for example, the Publication Engine can limit access to known publisher source IP addresses or apply rate limits.

-If the publication engine is unavailable for some reason, this will prevent publishers from making new RPKI material available.
+If the Publication Engine is unavailable for some reason, this will prevent publishers from making new RPKI material available.
 The most immediate impact of such event is that the publisher cannot distribute new issuances and revocations of Route Origin Authorizations (ROAs) [@!RFC9582], Autonomous System Provider Authorizations (ASPAs) [@!I-D.ietf-sidrops-aspa-profile], and BGPsec Router